Perspective | I dial undecided voters in Michigan, where facts are no match for feelings

 One woman said, “I’m not a Democrat or a Republican.
 I’m a Christian.”
 I told her that as far as I know, Joe Biden is not only a Christian himself but he believes people should worship however they choose.
 I told her that one of the reasons Biden has my vote is that he’s altruistic, a mainstay of Christian values.
 She didn’t disagree but she planned to vote for the candidate of the two who she said better embodied Christianity.
 Her assessment: That candidate was not Biden.

 One man said that racism is a crisis in our country and would be the deciding factor when he casts his vote.
-He’d concluded that one of the candidates was more racist than the other, which is why he’d be voting Republican this November.
+He’d concluded one of the candidates was more racist than the other, which is why he’d be voting Republican this November.

 Plenty of people hang up on me.
 Some of them call me names first.
 I mark “refused” on my form and move on.